|

 Builder Magazine

-credits for North Carolina residents?
+for North Carolina residents?

 The largest individual tax credits are for renewable energy sources such